RomanAgeev/bs-monad/README.md

 # bs-monad

-This project provides the implementation of basic monads in ReasonML.
+The project provides an implementation of all basic monads in ReasonML.

 The following monads are available so far: